runicscribe/worldbuilding-docs/dae-machina/culture/peoples/aeldar/aelfae.md

 ### Thal'fae

-Avian
+Thal'fae are the only lineage of 'fae unique to Quon Xi.
-Blending of elemental savants and animal shapeshifters.
+Unlike most other 'fae, there abilities stem from a mix of elemental magic and animal shapeshifting.

-Shift arms to wings, feet to feathered claws
+The only other similar lineage among the Ael is Ester's lineage.

+The Thal'fae are avian shapeshifters.
+Normally, they look much like any other Ael'thal, but they have the ability to shapeshift their arms into wings and their feet into feathered claws.
-Wings are used primarily for maneuvering, with the majority of lift coming from elementalism
+In this form, they can fly like a bird, though their wings are used primarily for maneuvering, with the majority of lift coming from elementalism.

-Close relations with the small number of 'jinn that live on Quon Xi.
+The Thal'fae have close relations with the small number of 'jinn that live on Quon Xi.

-Primarily live among the stony spires in southern Quon Xi.
+They primarily live among the stony spires in southern Quon Xi.

+Many Thal'fae live among the Ael'thal as well, especially in the cities to the west, outside the Empire.

+A small number can also be found on Kita Lau, mainly among the people of Dragonhalls, and occasionaly among the Thao'fae.

+The Thal'fae have a unique reverence of Dragons, considering them the apex of flight, and masters of the air.

 ### Deep Fae